yiisoft/config/README.md

   ]
   ```
   It will collect all `web.php` in any sub-folders of `src/Modules/` in `config` folder.
+  However, if the configuration folder is packaged as part of the `PHAR` archive, the configuration
+  files will not be uploaded.
+In this case, you must explicitly specify each configuration file.

 - `$` - reference to another config.
   ```